 Visit Oldham has a handy map of a circular route of the Uppermill Trail that takes in many of the interesting sites in the village.

 Walking Britain has a moderately challenging but very rewarding 4.5-mile walk that takes you up to Pots and Pans.
+This is one of the most popular walks in Saddleworth and is very rewarding for the Saddleworth views from the top.

 Visit Oldham has a map and some information on walking around Dovestones Reservoir in Greenfield.
 It is an easy walk of about 2.6-miles in breathtaking surroundings.
+Be warned, Dovestone reservoir can get very busy, especially at weekends.
+If you really want to visit Dovestone, I’d recommend going very early in the morning.